 Principle description

-In order to assess how effectively the Code Administrators are discharging the roles and responsibilities captured within the principles of this Code of Practice and the effectiveness of the change management process more generally, the Code Administrators will report on a series of qualitative and quantitative metrics, which will include the views of recipients of the service.
+In order to assess how effectively the Code Administrators are discharging the roles and responsibilities captured within the principles of this Code of Practice and the effectiveness of the change management process more generally, the Code Administrators will report on a series of qualitative metrics, which will include the views of recipients of the service.
+The Administrators will report quarterly to the Gas and Electricity Markets Authority on a series of quantitative metrics as set out by the Gas and Electricity Markets Authority.

 Guidance on meeting the Principle